Redesigning How We Work

 The recovery can empower us to change how our economic systems work.
 Only a renaissance in business, investment, and economic philosophy that rewards solving social and environmental problems—not just doing less harm—will make real and lasting change.
 We need an economic system that incentivizes action toward meaningful long-term change for the things we value before profit, like people and planet.
 The reality is plain and simple: if we don’t care for people and planetary resources, there won’t be any revenues, profits, or jobs to be had.
 End of story.

 What might such an economy look like?
 We already have a model in Doughnut Economics.
 Championed by British economist Kate Raworth based on her book of the same name, Doughnut Economics is a sustainable development framework that prioritizes meeting the needs of people and society without overshooting our planet’s ecological ceiling.
 The doughnut’s “hole” depicts the extent to which people lack access to life’s essentials: food, shelter, healthcare, education, and so on.
 The doughnut’s outer “crust” represents planetary boundaries that life depends on and that we must not overshoot.
 The concept is already being put to use in Amsterdam.
 Interested in a quick Doughnut Economics primer?
 Check out Raworth’s TEDx Talk below:

-The Doughnut Economics Action Lab will launch an online platform in June 2020 to translate the concepts in Raworth’s book into actionable practices that any organization can use.
+The Doughnut Economics Action Lab launched in June 2020 to translate the concepts in Raworth’s book into actionable practices that any organization can use.